Understanding the advantages of minimally invasive lateral lumbar interbody fusion

-Lateral lumbar interbody fusion (LLIF) is a minimally invasive lower back fusion surgery.
-The goal of this procedure is to relieve the discomfort caused by spinal cord or nerve root compression in the lumbar (lower back) region of the spine.
-This is achieved by removing portions of bone and/or intervertebral disc material.
-The procedure also involves stabilizing the affected area with bone grafts and the minimal use of screws and rods to effectively “fuse” two affected vertebrae together.
-This type of procedure has a number of advantages over highly invasive traditional open spine fusion surgery.
+Minimally invasive lateral lumbar interbody fusion is an approach to this form of spine surgery that uses muscle-sparing techniques that allow for an outpatient procedure.
+The goal of this procedure is to relieve the discomfort caused by spinal cord or nerve root compression in the lumbar (lower) region of the spine.
+This is achieved by removing portions of bone and/or disc material that are pressing against a nerve root and causing pain and symptoms.
+The procedure also involves stabilizing the affected area with bone grafts and the minimal use of screws and rods to fuse the vertebral segment together.

-Conversely, LLIF lower back fusion surgery has the following advantages over open spine surgery:
+Conversely, minimally invasive lateral lumbar interbody fusion at Laser Spine Institute has the following advantages compared to open spine surgery:

-- A much smaller incision – The required incision is typically less than one inch in length, which minimizes scarring and the risk for infection, and is made on a patient’s left or right side.
+- A much smaller incision.
+The required incision is very small, which minimizes scarring and the risk for infection, and is made on a patient’s left or right side.
 Small surgical tools are threaded through this incision to access the affected area.

-- Little dissection of soft tissues – Muscles and other soft tissues are gently pushed aside instead of being dissected, which can significantly reduce the risk for blood loss and greatly decrease a patient’s recovery time.
+- Minimal disruption of soft tissue.
+Muscles and other soft tissue are gently pushed aside instead of being disrupted, which can significantly reduce the risk for blood loss and greatly decrease a patient’s recovery time.

-- Performed on an outpatient basis – This means no hospitalization is required and the recovery period is faster and less painful than the recovery period associated with open spine surgery.
+- Performed on an outpatient basis.
+This means no hospitalization is required and the recovery period is faster^ with less risk of complication than is associated with traditional open spine surgery.